-Trump's Choice For New Ethics Chief Wins Praise: 'Somebody Who Plays It By The Book'
+Trump's Choice For Ethics Chief Wins Praise As 'Somebody Who Plays It By The Book'

 An OGE spokeswoman said Apol and Rounds declined to comment for this story.

-Don Fox, a former acting director of OGE, praised Rounds's integrity, saying, "I can't imagine any White House ever being able to pressure him into doing anything that he did not think was legal, appropriate or in the best interests of the country."
+Don Fox, a former acting director of OGE, praised Rounds' integrity, saying, "I can't imagine any White House ever being able to pressure him into doing anything that he did not think was legal, appropriate or in the best interests of the country."

 Shaub and Fox said they brought Rounds to OGE at the end of the Bush administration.
-Shaub told CNN, "He's a solid guy.
+Shaub told CNN: "He's a solid guy.
 He's a decent human being.
 He's devoted his life to public service."